davidindub/coffeecrew/README.md

 ```
 os.environ["DATABASE_URL"] = "postgres://"
 os.environ["SECRET_KEY"] = "YOUR_DJANGO_SECRET_KEY"
-os.environ["CLOUDINARY_URL"] = "cloudinary://YOUR_CLOUDINARY_URL"
 os.environ["HEROKU_HOSTNAME"] = "URL_OF_PROJECT_DEPLOYED_ON_HEROKU"
 os.environ["DEVELOPMENT"] = "True"
 ```
 **Ensure the `env.py` file is added to your `.gitignore` file so it doesn't get pushed to a public repository.

-If you don't have a Cloudinary account already, you will need to [Sign Up for Free](https://cloudinary.com/users/register/free) to host the static files in the project.
+If you don't have an AWS account already, you will need to [Sign Up for Free](https://aws.amazon.com/) to host the static files in the project.

 2. Run `pip3 install -r requirements.txt` to install required Python packages.